-- Prospective emergency coordinators must be trained prior to acting as an emergency coordinator or being listed in your site's hazardous waste contingency plan.
-For more information about contingency plans - required for LQGs - see MPCA fact sheet #w-hw1-08c, Emergency Planning for Large Quantity Generators at - https://www.pca.state.mn.us/sites/default/files/w-hw1-08c.pdf. - Employees who package hazardous wastes for shipment or sign hazardous waste manifests must be trained under the HMR within 90 days of beginning their hazardous waste shipment-related duties.
+- Prospective emergency coordinators must be trained prior to acting as an emergency coordinator or being listed in your site's emergency telephone posting. - Employees who package hazardous wastes for shipment or sign hazardous waste manifests must be trained under the HMR within 90 days of beginning their hazardous waste shipment-related duties.
+These employees must receive refresher training under the HMR at least every three years.